 The warehouse is a part of a bigger picture: the supply chain.
 As a result, for a warehouse to be successful it must fulfill its role of receiving, storing, and shipping goods to the right customer in the right quantities at the right time.

-We discussed that the role of the warehouse in the supply chain is to receive, store, and ship goods to the right customer in the right quantities at the right time.
-And now we’re adding that those goods also need to be stored and shipped at right price.
+We discussed the role of the warehouse in the supply chain is to receive, store, and ship goods to the right customer in the right quantities at the right time.
+Now we’re adding that those goods also need to be stored and shipped at the right price.
 For this to happen, warehouse managers need to keep an eye on operating costs.

-To store and deliver goods at the right price warehouse managers must be aware of the items and activities that are cost intensive and outline strategies to reduce or control these costs.
-The top most cost intense activities in the warehouse include:
+To store and deliver goods at the right price, warehouse managers must be aware of the items and activities that are cost-intensive and outline strategies to reduce or control these costs.
+The most cost-intense activities in the warehouse include:

 The cost associated with buying or renting a warehouse to store goods is at the top of the list.
 The cost per square foot per year in the US can range from as low as $2.64 SF/Year and as high as $11.16 SF/Year depending on location.

-Labor related costs are the second highest operating cost within the warehouse.
-Labor cost are related to the job role, skill set, and location (city/state).
-As per the U.S. Bureau of Labor Statistics the median pay of a warehouse clerk is $24,090 per year/$11.58 per hour.
+Labor-related costs are the second highest operating cost within the warehouse.
+Labor costs are related to the job role, skill set, and location (city/state).
+As per the U.S. Bureau of Labor Statistics, the median pay of a warehouse clerk is $28,710 per year/$13.80 per hour.

-This is the point that warehouse optimization becomes pivotal.
-Research shows over and over again that warehouses that properly define, document, review and optimize their processes at least once a year are more efficient than their counter parts.
+This is the point in which warehouse optimization becomes pivotal.
+Research shows over and over again that warehouses that properly define, document, review, and optimize their processes at least once a year are more efficient than their counterparts.
 Not every cargo requires the same process and no one process fits all.

 A basic warehouse security strategy must include: